 The first one of the year?
 The Epic Torres del Paine W Trek in the Chilean Patagonia.
 This 4 night, 5 day multi day hike will take you to amazing landscapes right next to tall and majestic mountains of wonders.

 Wanna learn all about Torres del Paine W Trek and how you can also conquer it?
 I hope you enjoy the following article my wonder friends!!!

-Puerto Natales is the place where all Torres del Paine Treks begin with the more populars being a one day hike to the Base of the Towers, the 5 day W Trek, the 9 day O Trek and the 11 day Q trek (read all about the Torres del Paine O and Q Treks here).
+Puerto Natales is the place where all Torres del Paine Treks begin with the more popular being a one day hike to the Base of the Towers, the 5 day W Trek, the 9 day O Trek and the 11 day Q trek (read all about the Torres del Paine O and Q Treks here).

-For this W Trek, I partnered up with ChileTour Patagonia who took care of all of the logistics and also were kind enough to host me at their charming guest house in Puerto Natales.
+For this W Trek, I partnered up with ChileTour Patagonia who took care of all of the logistics and also was kind enough to host me at their charming guest house in Puerto Natales.

 Plus, who can forget that awesome salmon welcome dinner with some amazing Chilean wine?

 Puerto Natales is objectively beautiful but I would be lying if I told you that there’s many things to do there.
 Other than walking by the lake and blowing dandelions like a IG rockstar, there isn’t much to do in Puerto Natales itself.

 That being said, give yourself one or two days BEFORE the start of your Torres del Paine W Trek in case of airlines delays since reservations at the campsites, hotels, and refugees of Torres del Paine are NOT flexible at all so you might end up losing a LOT of money in case of a delay.

 Better be safe than sorry my wonder friends!